-Instructors: Minkler, Shortell, Smith Public Health Core Breadth Seminar: Read Less [-] PB HLTH 200J Health Policy and Management Breadth Course 2 Units Terms offered: Fall 2022, Fall 2021, Fall 2020 Health policy and management applies concepts from economics, organizational behavior, and political science to the structure, financing, and regulation of the public health and health care delivery systems.
+Instructors: Minkler, Shortell, Smith Public Health Core Breadth Seminar: Read Less [-] PB HLTH 200J Health Policy and Management Breadth Course 2 Units Terms offered: Fall 2023, Fall 2022, Fall 2021 Health policy and management applies concepts from economics, organizational behavior, and political science to the structure, financing, and regulation of the public health and health care delivery systems.
 This breadth course is designed to give MPH students a basic set of competencies in the domains central to the field.
+Health Policy and Management Breadth Course: Read More [+] Objectives & Outcomes Course Objectives:

+Compare the organization, structure, and functions of health care, public health, and regulatory systems across US and selected international settings:

+#

+Critically evaluate the role that structural racism plays in the US healthcare system; and

+#

+Identify the core functions of public health and the essential services that together comprise public health;

+#

+Identify the principal functions of health insurance, the structure of public and private health insurance plans, and trends in enrollment and expenditures;

+#

+Understand and be able to discuss dimensions of the policy-making process, including the roles of ethics and evidence;

+#

+Understand and explain basic principles and tools of finance, budgeting, and resource management;

+#

+Understand the drivers of innovation in preventive, diagnostic, and therapeutic technologies;

+#

+Understand various barriers to healthcare access, and discuss potential strategies to mitigate these challenges

+Hours & Format

+Fall and/or spring: 15 weeks - 1 hour of lecture and 1 hour of discussion per week

+Additional Details

-Health Policy and Management Breadth Course: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.
-Instructor: Robinson Formerly known as: Public Health 200C1 Health Policy and Management Breadth Course: Read Less [-] PB HLTH 200K Environmental Health Sciences Breadth Course 2 Units Terms offered: Spring 2022, Fall 2021, Spring 2021 This course will give an introduction to the major human and natural activities that lead to release of hazardous materials into the environment as well as the causal links between chemical, physical, and biological hazards in the environment and their impact on human health, including those related to climate change.
+Subject/Course Level: Public Health/Graduate

+Grading: Letter grade.
+Instructor: Bertozzi

+Formerly known as: Public Health 200C1

+Health Policy and Management Breadth Course: Read Less [-]

+PB HLTH 200K Environmental Health Sciences Breadth Course 2 Units

+Terms offered: Spring 2023, Spring 2022, Fall 2021

+This course will give an introduction to the major human and natural activities that lead to release of hazardous materials into the environment as well as the causal links between chemical, physical, and biological hazards in the environment and their impact on human health, including those related to climate change.
 The basic principles of toxicology, exposure assessment, risk assessment, risk perception, and environmental health policy will be presented.
 The overall role of environmental risks in the pattern of human disease, both nationally and internationally, will be covered.

-Environmental Health Sciences Breadth Course: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.
+Environmental Health Sciences Breadth Course: Read More [+]

+Hours & Format

+Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of

+discussion per week

+Additional Details

+Subject/Course Level: Public Health/Graduate

+Grading: Letter grade.